veesesh/devfolio-news-bot/README.md

-# 🤖 Devfolio News Bot
+# 🤖 The Devfolio Buggle 🕸️

 An intelligent Slack bot that automatically generates and posts weekly newsletters for the Devfolio team.
 The bot fetches messages from multiple Slack channels, processes them using OpenAI's GPT-4, and creates a polished weekly update with structured sections.